Jackie-2000/Jackie-2000.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Kaizhi Zheng (郑恺之), a third-year CSE Ph.D. student at the University of California, Santa Cruz, working with Prof. [Xin (Eric) Wang](https://eric-xw.github.io/).
-Previously I was an M.S' student at the University of Michigan, Ann Arbor, working with Prof. [Chad Jenkins](https://ocj.name/).
+I am Qianqi "Jackie" Yan, a first-year CSE Ph.D. student @University of California, Santa Cruz, working with Prof. [Xin (Eric) Wang](https://eric-xw.github.io/) as a member of the [Embodied and Responsible Interaction and Communication (ERIC)](http://eric-lab.soe.ucsc.edu/home) Lab.

+I obtained my dual bachelor's degrees from the University of Michigan and Shanghai Jiao Tong University in 2023.
+Previously, I worked with Professors [Joyce Chai](https://web.eecs.umich.edu/~chaijy/) and [Stella Yu](https://www1.icsi.berkeley.edu/~stellayu/).

 Research Interests
 ------
-My research interests focus on multi-modality understanding for embodied AI.
-My research goal is to establish intelligent agents who can understand and interact with the environment.
-Feel free to email me if you have common interests in this area.
-I will be happy to talk with you!
+My research interests focus on visual-language models, AI for healthcare, and embodied AI.
+Please feel free to email me if you have any interest in this area.
+I will be happy to talk with you ;)

 News
 ------